 Porcupine Meatballs made easy with uncooked rice, ground turkey, eggs and without tomato sauce.
 Then bake, cook in slow cooker or Instant Pot, or freeze for later.

-This porcupine meatballs recipe is amazing!
-Meatballs hold their shape while being flavourful and tender.
-And so juicy, saucy and filling because of brown rice and turkey high fiber and protein content.
-I can’t decide which I love better!
-These, my Thai meatballs, or even Mexican meatballs.
+This slow cooker porcupine meatballs recipe is amazing!
+Meatballs hold their shape while being flavorful and tender.
+And so juicy, saucy and filling because of brown rice and turkey’s high fiber and protein content.

 Ingredients for Porcupine Meatballs

 • Eggs: Eggs act as a binder although you can skip them.
-I tried and meatballs do not fall apart.
+I tried and porcupine meatballs do not fall apart.

 • Cornstarch: For the slurry to thicken the sauce.